alexhsamuel/apsis/notes/concepts.md

 A job instance, once created, can exist in one of these collections:

-- the program: jobs whose programmed time hasn't arrived yet
+- the program queue: jobs whose programmed time hasn't arrived yet
-- the blocked set: jobs which are blocked by some condition other than schedule
+- the blocked queue: jobs which are blocked by some condition other than schedule
-- the ready set: jobs that are ready to run
+- the ready queue: jobs that are ready to run
-- the running set: jobs that are running
+- the running queue: jobs that are running
-- the done set: jobs that have run

 # actors

 ## programmer

-The programmer monitors the program and wakes an instance when its start time arrives.
-Woken instances are forwaded to the blocked set.
+The programmer monitors the program queue and wakes an instance when its start time arrives.
+Woken instances are forwaded to the blocked queue.

 ## coordinator

-The coordinator monitors the blocked set and wakes an instance when all of its conditions are satified.
-Woken instances are forwarded to the ready set.
+The coordinator monitors the blocked queue and wakes an instance when all of its conditions are satified.
+Woken instances are forwarded to the queue set.

 ## scheduler

-The scheduler scheduls instances in the running set.
-Scheduled instances are run.
+The scheduler runs instances in the running queue.

-## runner

-The runner runs a job.
 In addition it,

+- Maintains the ready and running queues.
 - Collects and records results.
 - Transitions instance state.
 - Applies retry logic by creating additional instances if necessary.